charlesrollin/tiny_search_engine/README.md

 * `docs = {doc_id: doc_path}` maps a doc id with the document it represents
 * `positions = {term_id: position}` maps a term id with the position of its posting list in the index file

-The maps on terms are a dense index on a set of IDs.
+The maps on terms are a dense index on a set of integers.
 If we were to reach the billion terms in a collection, such maps would not fit in memory anymore.
 One would instead turn them into non-dense indexes pointing at a range of IDs (either stored  in a local file or on another machine).

 Such a solution  makes the whole system scalable but has an impact on performances.
 Hence the use of dense indexes in this engine.